-- Submission to such conduct is a condition of employment, academic progress, or participation in a university program; - Submission to or rejection of such conduct influences employment, academic or university program decisions; or - The conduct interferes with an employee's work or a student's academic career, or creates an intimidating, hostile, or offensive work, learning or program environment.
+- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; - Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; or - Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating an intimidating, hostile, or demeaning employment or educational environment.

-When sexual harassment occurs, it degrades the quality of work and education at the University.
+When sexual harassment occurs, it degrades the quality of work and education at UW-Madison.
 It erodes the dignity and productivity of the individuals involved and diminishes the quality, effectiveness and stature of the institution.
-Any one of us may experience harassment, be accused of harassment, or be consulted by someone who thinks he or she has been harassed.
+Any one of us may experience harassment, be accused of harassment, or be consulted by someone who thinks they have been harassed.

-Sexual harassment can occur in any university setting: in the workplace, the learning environment or university programs.
+Sexual harassment can occur in any setting: in the workplace, the learning environment or university programs.
 Each of us has a duty not to harass others and to act responsibly when confronted with the issue of sexual harassment.
-Principal investigators, supervisors, managers, department chairs, directors and deans have additional responsibilities: individuals in positions of authority must not engage in sexual harassment, must take reasonable measures to prevent sexual harassment and take immediate and appropriate action when they learn of allegations of sexual harassment.
+Principal investigators, supervisors, managers, department chairs, directors and deans have additional responsibilities: individuals in positions of authority must not engage in sexual harassment, must take reasonable measures to prevent sexual harassment and take immediate and appropriate action when they learn of allegations of sexual harassment, including by contacting UW-Madison's Title IX coordinator.